slowwavesleep/FnSenseMapper/README.md

 # FnSenseMapper
-A tool to map FrameNet Lexical Units to BabelNet synsets using the distance between sentence embeddings between corresponding definitions
+A tool to map FrameNet Lexical Units to BabelNet synsets using the distance between sentence embeddings of corresponding definitions

 ## Install and run